ohsu-microbiome/kegg_http_tools/README.md

 Eventually will allow more query types

 ## Why?
 There is a MUCH more robust Bioconducter packag called [`KEGGREST`]().
 However, I was too impatient to figure out how to query the actual pathway names for my KOs.
-So, based on the [past-in KEGG page](https://www.genome.jp/kegg/ko.html), I created a few tools to use the exposed REST API that page uses.
+So, based on the [paste-in KEGG page](https://www.genome.jp/kegg/ko.html), I created a few tools to use the exposed REST API that page uses.

 Also, according to the [`KEGGREST` docs](http://bioconductor.org/packages/release/bioc/vignettes/KEGGREST/inst/doc/KEGGREST-vignette.html),